-A volunteer from each club (who know their allocated fields the best) is now required to inspect their fields and contact the designated Association wet weather person by 6:30am on doubtful weekend days – the Club is responsible to make the ‘call’.
+A volunteer from each club (who know their allocated fields the best) is required to inspect their fields and contact the designated Association wet weather person by 6:30am on doubtful weekend days.

 If insufficient fields are deemed playable by the Clubs – that is there is not enough spare capacity to move games on that day after fields are called out – the days play will be ‘called off’ by the SSFA.

-A decision is made day-by day on the weekend and is wholly and solely based upon safety of players – not the need to protect fields, not with a preference given to any age group or competition, or any other reason.
+A decision is made day-by day on the weekend and is wholly and solely based upon safety of players – not with a preference given to any age group or competition, or any other reason.
 Decisions are made as soon as possible after every avenue is investigated to have the entire round played.

 Alternates often suggested

 * Play Saturday catch up on Sunday….At best the Sunday field allocation allows for less than 30 games to be replayed from Saturday as the rest of the weekend allocation is full with almost another 7,000+ players involved in Sunday competitions.
 If we had 150 games (less than one third of our Saturday games) to catch up from just one Saturday it would take five weeks.